 TGad Editor Modify P333L59 as follows:

 The initiator shall set the Total Sectors in ISS subfield within the SSW Feedback field to the total number of sectors that it is using in the ISS.
-The total is computed as the sum of all sectors employed on all antennas in the ISS.
-For example, if 4 sectors are used on antenna 0, 3 sectors on antenna 1, and 5 sectors on antenna 2, then the Total Sectors in ISS subfield is set to 12.
-If the total number of sectors the initiator is using in the ISS is greater than 512, the Total Sectors in ISS subfield shall be set to 511.
+The total is computed as the sum of all sectors employed on all antennas in the ISS multiplied by the number of the responder’s receive DMG antennas.
+For example, if 4 sectors are used on antenna 0, 3 sectors on antenna 1, 5 sectors on antenna 2, then the Total Sectors in ISS subfield is set to 24..

 TGad Editor: Modify P333L31- as follows

-If the initiator has more than one DMG antenna, the initiator transmits the BF frame through a number of sectors equal to the value of the Total Number of Sectors field.
+If the initiator has more than one DMG antenna, the initiator transmits the BF frame through a number of sectors equal to the value of the last negotiated Total Number of Sectors field that was transmitted by the initiator to the responder.
 In each transmitted BF frame, the initiator shall set the Sector ID and DMG Antenna ID fields to uniquely identify the sector and the DMG Antenna ID, respectively, the initiator is using for the frame transmission and shall set the CDOWN field to the total number of transmissions remaining from all of the initiator’s DMG antennas.

-For an ISS outside the BTI and if the responder has more than one DMG antenna, the initiator repeats its initiator sector sweep for the number of DMG antennas indicated by the responder in the Number of RX DMG Antennas field within the responder’s DMG Capabilities element.
+For an ISS outside the BTI and if the responder has more than one DMG antenna, the initiator repeats its initiator sector sweep for the number of DMG antennas indicated by the responder in the last negotiated Number of RX DMG Antennas field that was transmitted by the responder .
 Repetitions of the initiator sector sweep are separated by an interval equal to 6×SIFS time.
 In this case CDOWN indicates the number of sectors until the end of transmission from all initiator’s DMG antennas to all responder’s DMG antennas.
-At the start of an initiator TXSS, the responder should have its first receive DMG antenna configured to a quasi-omni pattern and should not change its receive antenna configuration for a time corresponding to the value of the Total Number of sectors field within the initiator’s DMG Capabilities element multiplied by the time to transmit a single SSW frame, plus appropriate IFSs (9.3.2.3 IFS).
+At the start of an initiator TXSS, the responder should have its first receive DMG antenna configured to a quasi-omni pattern and should not change its receive antenna configuration for a time corresponding to the value of the last negotiated Total Number of sectors field transmitted by the initiator multiplied by the time to transmit a single SSW frame, plus appropriate IFSs (9.3.2.3 IFS).
 After this time, the responder may switch to a quasi-omni pattern in another DMG antenna.

 TGad Editor: Modify P334L33-35 as follows:

-During the initiator RXSS, the initiator shall transmit the number of BF frames indicated by the responder in the RXSS Length field from each of its DMG antennas.
+During the initiator RXSS, the initiator shall transmit from each of the initiators’s DMG antennas the number of BF frames indicated by the responder in the last negotiated RXSS Length field transmitted by the responder .
 Each transmitted BF frame shall be transmitted with the same fixed antenna sector or pattern.
 The initiator shall set the Sector ID and

 TGad Editor: modify P336L25-31 as follows:

-If the initiator has more than one DMG antenna, the responder repeats its responder sector sweep for the number of DMG antennas indicated by the initiator in the Number of RX DMG Antennas field within the initiator’s DMG Capabilities element.
-At the start of a responder TXSS, the initiator should have its receive antenna array configured to a quasi-omni antenna pattern in one of its DMG antennas for a time corresponding to the value of the Total Number of Sectors field within the responder’s DMG Capabilities element multiplied by the time to transmit a single SSW frame, plus any appropriate IFSs (9.3.2.3 IFS).
+If the initiator has more than one DMG antenna, the responder repeats its responder sector sweep for the number of DMG antennas indicated by the initiator in the last negotiated Number of RX DMG Antennas field trasnmitted by the initiator.
+At the start of a responder TXSS, the initiator should have its receive antenna array configured to a quasi-omni antenna pattern in one of its DMG antennas for a time corresponding to the value of the last negotiated Total Number of Sectors field transmitted by the responder multiplied by the time to transmit a single SSW frame, plus any appropriate IFSs (9.3.2.3 IFS).
 After this time, the initiator may switch to a quasi-omni pattern in another DMG antenna.

 TGad Editor Modify P337L16-19 as follows: